-If you are ready to learn to row, Register for our 10-class Summer Learn to Row here!
-We have scheduled July, and August sessions.
-The session is $295 and covers membership through December.
+If you are ready to learn to row, Register for our 10-class Learn to Row here!
+We have scheduled March as our first Spring 2021 session.
+The session is $295 and covers membership through September.

 ADULT LEARN TO ROW PROGRAM

 An introduction to the sport of rowing by the St. Louis Rowing Club for adult men and women.
 All individuals new to the sport of rowing are required to complete a 10-session Learn To Row (LTR) class.
 Each class is spread out over a month and classes are held in March, May, June, July and August.
 In this class, you will be introduced to: